elevate your impact

 review process

 ECCF staff, together with the Dee & King Webster Memorial Fund Committee, will review all proposals to the Fund.
 The Committee makes grant recommendations to the ECCF Board of Trustees for approval.
-Our goal is to notify applicants of grant decisions by early September 2023.
+We will notify grant recipients by the end of July 2024.

 reporting requirements